anvaka/ngraph.path.demo/README.md

 You can read more about overpass API here: http://wiki.openstreetmap.org/wiki/Overpass_API

-At the end, I created [three different scripts](https://github.com/anvaka/playground/tree/master/extract-osm-roads) to convert roads into a graph format.
+At the end, I created [different scripts](https://github.com/anvaka/extract-osm-roads) to convert roads into a graph format.
 In this graph, each road is an edge, and each intersection is a node.
 The scripts are not documented and are not intended for reuse, but let me know if you need something like this in a separate package.